Home

 Wankdorf Stadium

-As one of the main venues for UEFA Women's EURO 2025, the Wankdorf Stadium provides a fascinating backdrop for the greatest football moments.
-The Wankdorf Stadium, home to BSC Young Boys, will host four matches of the UEFA Women's EURO 2025.
+As one of the central venues for UEFA Women's EURO 2025, the Wankdorf Stadium provided a fascinating backdrop for some of the greatest moments in football.
+The Wankdorf football stadium, home to BSC Young Boys, hosted four matches of the WEURO25.

 Das Stadion Wankdorf mit Fans und Blick von oben auf das Spielfeld